Opera Kansas 2018-2019 Season

-Opera Kansas Presents the Zepick Modern Opera Composition Contest
+Opera Kansas is proud to announce the winner of the 2018 Zepick Modern Opera Competition

 Introducing Ashley Winters